classgraph/classgraph/classgraph-classpath/README.md

 }
 ```

-`ClasspathEntry` is a record of three components. `location()` is an absolute path, or a nested
+Iterating the `Classpath` iterates its entries, in classpath order; `getEntries()` returns the same
-path of the form `outer.jar!/inner.jar`, or a URL for anything that is not a local file --
+list. `location()` is an absolute path, or a nested path of the form `outer.jar!/inner.jar`, or a
-so do not assume `Path.of(entry.location())` will succeed. `packageRootPrefixes()` lists the
+URL for anything that is not a local file -- so do not assume `Path.of(entry.location())` will
-prefixes to strip from entry names within that element, e.g. `BOOT-INF/classes` for a Spring Boot
+succeed. `packageRootPrefixes()` lists the prefixes to strip from entry names within that element,
-jarfile; it is empty for an ordinary jarfile.
+e.g. `BOOT-INF/classes` for a Spring Boot jarfile; it is empty for an ordinary jarfile.

 ### Read every classfile on the classpath, without the scanner